pga2rn/simple-sqlite3-orm/README.md

 After the table definition is ready, you can further define ORM types.

 `simple-sqlite3-orm` provides `ORMBase` for you to define the ORM with table you defined previously.
-`ORMBase` supports defining database as code(table_name, table create configuration, indexes) for deterministically bootstrapping new empty database file.
+`ORMBase` supports defining database as code with specifying table_name, table create configuration and indexes for deterministically bootstrapping new empty database file.
-You can do it as follow:

 ```python
 from simple_sqlite3_orm import CreateIndexParams, CreateTableParams, ORMBase